meethemes/MeeStarter/README.md

 ## Running
 ### gulp dev
 Run this command to start development.
-It will build all your sources, run watcher, server and
+It will build all your sources, run watcher and server.

+### gulp build
+This task will compile all your sources with minification and optimization.

+### gulp pack
+* `gulp pack:all` will pack into zip all source and built files except *node_modules* and *bower_components*.
+* `gulp pack:built` will pack into zip only *built* directory.

+Both tasks first of all will run **gulp build**.